mhidalgo83/WEB32-java-deployshoppingcart/shoppingcart/README.md

 * Users have a One to Many relationship with Carts.
 One user can have many shopping carts while each shopping cart is associated with only one user.
 * Carts have a Many to Many relationship with Products.
 Many Carts can have the same product and the same product can be in many carts.
 * The Carts - Products many to many relationship is modeled using the join table CartItems which contains the quantity of the product being ordered.
+* Users have a Many to Many relationship with Roles.
+A user can have many roles while many users can have the same role.

-You are to start with the initial application provided.
-This the code that is in the application works but code layout is not optimal, comments are sporadic and several features are missing from the application.
+Remember the original code for the Shopping Cart application works but code layout is not optimal, comments are sporadic and several features are missing from the application.
 For example, no code allows you to update a user's information.
 This is provided as an example of the type of code you might see in industry.
-Remember we have to start from what we are given!
+Remember we had to start from what we are given!

-The initial application has the following endpoints available.
+The application has the following endpoints available.

 <details>
 <summary>http://localhost:2019/users/users</summary>